Leadership – Not Compromise

 Reducing these costs on doing business will result in billions of new investment, thereby creating additional jobs for Texans and ensuring we remain the strong economic leader that leads the way for the rest of the nation.

 I am committed to doing everything possible to secure the border and monitor our Lone Star ports.
-Likewise, we must get serious about interior enforcement, and end the miscarriage of justice known as “sanctuary cities.”
-Barack Obama and Joe Straus might lack the backbone to say “Enough is enough!”, but I will not waver.
+Likewise, we must get serious about interior enforcement, and truly end the miscarriage of justice known as “sanctuary cities.”

 Quality education is essential to our success as a state.
 Preparing the next generation for the opportunities and challenges that will come will be one of my biggest privileges as a State Representative.